cody-giroux/MiddleGround-305Proj/test/ABTEST.md

 # Kenny

-# A/B Tests

-- A/B Test Name: Dark Mode Theme
+A/B Test Name: Dark Mode Theme
--  User Story Number:
+User Story Number: 4
-- Metric (from the HEART grid): Engagement
+Metric (from the HEART grid): Engagement
-- Hypothesis:
-Implementing a dark mode theme in the app will increase user engagement by providing a more comfortable viewing experience, especially during nighttime usage or in low-light environments.
+Hypothesis: Implementing a dark mode theme in the app will increase user engagement by providing a more comfortable viewing experience, especially during nighttime usage or in low-light environments.

-- Experiment:
+Experiment:
-  Setup:

 - Control Group: Users without access to the dark mode theme.
 - Experimental Group: Users with access to the dark mode theme.
-- Both groups will have equal exposure to other app features except for the presence of the new theme for the experimental group.
+Both groups will have equal exposure to other app features except for the presence of the new theme for the experimental group.
-- Firebase Remote Config will allocate users randomly to the control and experimental groups.
+Firebase Remote Config will allocate users randomly to the control and experimental groups.

-- Tracking:
+Tracking:
-- Firebase Analytics will monitor metrics such as session duration, screen views, and user interactions.
+Firebase Analytics will monitor metrics such as session duration, screen views, and user interactions.
-- Success metrics will include user engagement metrics such as session duration, screen views, and interactions within the app.
+Success metrics will include user engagement metrics such as session duration, screen views, and interactions within the app.

-- Variations:
+Variations:
-- Control Group: Users will continue using the app with its default light mode theme.
+Control Group: Users will continue using the app with its default light mode theme.
-- Experimental Group: Users will have access to the new dark mode theme, allowing them to switch between light and dark themes based on their preference or ambient lighting conditions.
+Experimental Group: Users will have access to the new dark mode theme, allowing them to switch between light and dark themes based on their preference or ambient lighting conditions.
-- The variation will include a toggle switch in the app settings for users to easily switch between light and dark modes.
+The variation will include a toggle switch in the app settings for users to easily switch between light and dark modes.

 # Connor